jsummers/gobmp/readme.md

 Status
 ------

-The encoder can write 8-bit or 24-bit uncompressed images.
-Support for 1-bit and 4-bit paletted images is planned.
+The images written by the encoder will be 1, 4, 8, or 24-bit uncompressed images.
+There are no plans to support other image types.

 The decoder supports most uncompressed BMP images.
 I plan to update it to support nearly all BMP image formats.